 News about a terrorist attack is always frightening, but for families times like these can be especially hard.

-How do you talk to children about traumatic events?
+How do you talk to children about traumatic events like those in Barcelona, London, or Manchester?
 Should you be honest, or is it best to turn the TV off and shield them from the news?

 Here’s some advice from British Red Cross expert Dr Sarah Davidson.